kinshuk4/daily-coding-problem-solutions/README.md

 ---

-### Problem 238
+### Problem 238 (Hard)

 This problem was asked by MIT.

-Blackjack is a two player card game whose rules are as follows:
+[Blackjack](https://en.wikipedia.org/wiki/Blackjack) is a two player card game whose rules are as follows:

 - The player and then the dealer are each given two cards.
-- The player can then "hit", or ask for arbitrarily many additional cards, so long as their total does not exceed 21.
+- The player can then "hit", or ask for arbitrarily many additional cards, so long as their total does not exceed `21`.
-- The dealer must then hit if their total is 16 or lower, otherwise pass.
+- The dealer must then hit if their total is `16` or lower, otherwise pass.
-- Finally, the two compare totals, and the one with the greatest sum not exceeding 21 is the winner.
+- Finally, the two compare totals, and the one with the greatest sum not exceeding `21` is the winner.

-For this problem, cards values are counted as follows: each card between 2 and 10 counts as their face value, face cards count as 10, and aces count as 1.
+For this problem, cards values are counted as follows: each card between `2` and `10` counts as their face value, face cards count as `10`, and aces count as `1`.

 Given perfect knowledge of the sequence of cards in the deck, implement a blackjack solver that maximizes the player's score (that is, wins minus losses).